AppleInsider may earn an affiliate commission on purchases made through links on our site.

 A flat surface does not provide any gradual resistance to a finger press, unlike typing on a keyboard.
 Apple believes that, due to the abrupt halting of fingers on contact with a display surface could lead to "jarring and fatiguing" finger impacts, which makes it uncomfortable to type on a tablet or phone display for long periods of time.

-A patent application from Apple, published by the US Patent and Trademark Office on Thursday, seeks to solve the problem by taking advantage of human anatomy.
+A newly-granted patent from Apple, seeks to solve the problem by taking advantage of human anatomy.
 Named "Systems for modifying finger sensations during finger press input events," Apple suggests softening the impact of tapping a display by increasing the cushioning effect provided by a user's finger pads.

 Wearing a device on each finger, shaped to cover the fingernail and to go down the left and right sides of the finger while leaving the fingertip exposed, the system effectively consists of actuators that change the shape of the device, making them narrower and wider in width.
 The aim is to lightly squeeze the sides of the finger to deform it, pushing the finger pad further out, which in turn softens the impact with the screen.